This is Part 1 of my series of articles on anxiety.

 Anxiety is helpful and adaptive.
 It is necessary for our survival.
 It protects us from dangerous situations, from doing stupid things (hopefully), and even from embarrassing ourselves (if we are lucky).

-Fear activates our Sympathetic Nervous System, which triggers a "fight or flight' response.
-When we are in danger, this system takes over, and we are able either to defend ourselves or escape real fast without thinking.
+Fear activates our Sympathetic Nervous System, which triggers a "fight, flight, or freeze" response.
+When we are in danger, this system takes over, and we are able either to defend ourselves or escape quickly without thinking.

 3. Anxiety is Common